GACJ/callingitround/content/docs/conducting/1_checking_the_ringing/index.md

 ### Landmark: Fixed bells

-{{< figure src="pbmaj_1344.png" class="float-right" width=250px attr="[image source](https://complib.org/composition/33975)">}}
+{{< figure src="pbmaj_1344.png" class="float-right" width=250px link="https://complib.org/composition/33975">}}

 The composition is laid out with each course displayed as a line.
 At the end of each course, the 6 is at the “end” of the line and the 7 and 8 are nowhere to be seen.
 This is by convention; since the 7 and 8 are unaffected, they are not written out in this style.
 So you can imagine a little “78” tacked on to the end of each of those rows.
 You’ll note the treble is also omitted, for similar shorthand reasons.
-In this composition, then, you can see that the 6, 7, and 8 remain fixed.
-So at the end of every course, you can check those three bells and make sure they are in the right place.
+In this composition, then, you can see that the 6, 7, and 8 remain end up at the same place at the end of every course.[^2] So, at the end of every course, you can check those three bells and make sure they are in the right place.
 Every other course, the 5 is also back in its usual position.

 ### Landmark: Part heads